 - Kefta Patties

 Truthfully I made this up on a whim.
 I wasn’t sure how they would turn out but was thrilled with the results.
 The only downside here is that you need some leftover tajine.
-I used a chicken and olive tajine but any kind works.
-I’ll be making them regularly now.
+I used a chicken and olive tajine to make these but any kind would work.

 - square wonton wrappers or gluten free warka